ChristopherGarcia1506/SiteSync/system/wk02hardware.md

 ### Expenditures since previous report
 No money was spent since previous report.
 ### Planned future expenses
-Since fourth sensor is being worked on.
-Future expenses may occur because we need to order cables, screws for it.
+Since fourth sensor is being worked on, future expenses may occur because we need to order cables, screws for it.